 2. Pour the mixture into your silicone mold

-3. Add your favourite colours
+3. Add your favourite colors

-Now for the fun part!
-Using the alcohol ink, drop your favourite colors directly from the bottle into your resin.
+drop your favourite colors directly from the bottle into your resin.

 After using the color, drop the white Alcohol Ink Sinker over each of your color drops.
 Keep alternating between color and Ink Sinker until you're happy with your creation!